joostf/oba-junior-chatbot/README.md

    </figcaption>
    </figure>

+## Features

+:chains: Features for this app are mainly still under construction.

+1. **Search** <br>
+   Search for the Topics you are interested from over the whole World.
+2. **Endless scroll** <br>
+   Scroll trough endless articles related to your topic or scroll to the headlines of this current day!
+3. **Sharing** <br>
+   Share articles on Twitter.
+4. **Text to Speech** <br>
+   With the Text to Speech Feature you can have it read to you instead of reading it yourself.
+5. **Suggested Topics** <br>
+   With the filter-buttons your can search on topics that are suggested by the App.
+6. **Read more** <br>
+   Clicking on the banner of the article will bring your to the detail page where can read more about it.

 ## External data source

 Voor dit project heb ik een externe data source nodig die opties heeft voor het verkijgen van real-time data dus eigenlijk het kunnen leggen van een connectie tussen client en server.
 Ik heb gekozen voor de Binance API.